mistermicheels/learning-notes/javascript/typescript/Runtime-type-checking.md

 ## Strictness of runtime checking

 -   Needs to be at least as strict as compile-time checking (otherwise, we lose the guarantees that the compile-time checking provides)
--   Can be more strict if desired (require age to be >= 0, require string to match a certain pattern)
+-   Can be more strict if desired (require age to be >= 0, require string to match a regex)
     -   Note that the TypeScript compiler will not be able to rely on such information

 ## Runtime type checking strategies